it-innovation/sam/doc/behaviour.rst

    This call-site may call methods with any name.

-.. function:: maySend(?Target, ?TargetInvocation, ?Method, ?Pos, ?ArgValue)
+.. function:: mayReceive(?Target, ?TargetInvocation, ?Method, ?Pos, ?ArgValue)

    Target.method may get called with `ArgValue` as parameter number `Pos` (or as any parameter if `Pos` is `-1`).